 Photo: Rubi Rodriguez Martinez/Shutterstock

 Mexico is clearly an attractive and somewhat obvious option for US citizens who are looking for a different pace of life and a change of scenery.
-The one year, temporary resident visa in Mexico is not a new scheme, and if you meet the criteria and stick to the guidelines, you can have an option to extend this visa for another three years.
-For this visa, you need what they call “economic solvency” to prove that you have an income of more than $1,620 per month, which is not hugely difficult, or an account balance of over $27,000, which is a harder ask for most.
+The one year, temporary resident visa in Mexico is not new, and if you meet the criteria and stick to the guidelines, you have the option to extend this visa for an additional three years.
+For this visa, you need what they call “economic solvency” to prove that you have an income of more than $4,100 USD per month or an account balance of over $68,000.
 Under this visa, you can’t work for a business or individual within Mexico, meaning you’ll have to have a remote job stateside.

 North America